!pip install autokeras !pip install git+https://email@example.com

 import numpy as np import tensorflow as tf from tensorflow.keras.datasets import mnist from tensorflow.python.keras.utils.data_utils import Sequence import autokeras as ak (x_train, y_train), (x_test, y_test) = mnist.load_data() print(x_train.shape) # (60000, 28, 28) print(y_train.shape) # (60000,) print(y_train[:3]) # array([7, 2, 1], dtype=uint8)

 The second step is to run the ImageClassifier.
 It is recommended have more trials for more complicated datasets.
 This is just a quick demo of MNIST, so we set max_trials to 1.
+For the same reason, we set epochs to 10.
+You can also leave the epochs unspecified for an adaptive number of epochs.

 # Initialize the image classifier. clf = ak.ImageClassifier( overwrite=True, max_trials=1) # Feed the image classifier with training data. clf.fit(x_train, y_train, epochs=10) # Predict with the best model. predicted_y = clf.predict(x_test) print(predicted_y) # Evaluate the best model with testing data. print(clf.evaluate(x_test, y_test))